nvtidm/dvtalk.github.io/index.md

 # Hey there
 {: .fs-9 }
+I'm a design verification engineer.

-This is where I keep my notes, my thoughts, my experiences or anything interesting which I think should belong here. :D {: .fs-6 .fw-300 }
+And this is where I keep my notes, my thoughts, my experiences or anything interesting which I think should belong here. :D {: .fs-6 .fw-300 }